Photon-instanton scattering in a superconducting circuit: Beyond the very high impedance regime: Results

 \section{Results}

-The decay rate follows from a numerical evaluation of the imaginary part of Eq. \eqref{eq:Gink}.
+The decay rate follows from a numerical evaluation of the imaginary part of Eq.~\eqref{eq:Gink}.
 Our results apply at energies above the emergent instanton scale, $\lambda^{\star} \ll \max\left\{\omega_k,T,\Gamma_0\right\}$, and assuming $E_C \ll E_J$ and $T \ll \omega_0$, such that the resonance frequency $\omega_0$ is not smeared by quantum or thermal fluctuations.
-We further require that the inelastic scattering rate $\Gamma_k^{\textrm{in}}/\Delta$ is much smaller than unity to justify the single-instanton approximation in Eq. \eqref{eq:Smat}.
-Importantly, the numerical approach employed in this work relaxes the condition $\Gamma_0/\omega_0 \ll 1$, and extends the validity regime of the calculation to shorter $RC$ times compared to those of Ref. \cite{burshtein_photon-instanton_2021}.
+We further require that the inelastic scattering rate $\Gamma_k^{\textrm{in}}/\Delta$ is much smaller than unity to justify the single-instanton approximation in Eq.~\eqref{eq:Smat}.
+Importantly, the numerical approach employed in this work relaxes the condition $\Gamma_0/\omega_0 \ll 1$, and extends the validity regime of the calculation to shorter $RC$ times compared to those of Ref.~\cite{burshtein_photon-instanton_2021}.
+Note, however, that at large enough $\Gamma_0/\omega_0$ and $E_C/E_J$, one has to consider contributions from scattering processes involving two or more instantons in Eq.~\eqref{eq:Smat}, as well as from non-Gaussian fluctuations in the path integral.
+In fact, the expansion around the minima of the transmon Josephson cosine term becomes less justified.
+All these contributions are beyond the scope of this work.

 The $f_k^2$ factor in $\Gamma_k^{\textrm{in}} = 2f_k^2\Im \Pi_R(\omega_k)$ leads to a Lorentzian shape in $\omega_k$, centered around the resonance frequency $\omega_0$ with a width set by $\Gamma_0$.
 Here we focus on the on-resonance decay rate, $\omega_k = \omega_0$, which we denote by $\Gamma_{k_0}^{\textrm{in}}$.
-Fig. \ref{fig:onres_comp} shows the on-resonance ratio between the decay rate of this work and the decay rate of Ref. \cite{burshtein_photon-instanton_2021} as a function of $\Gamma_0/\omega_0$, for experimentally-relevant parameters (listed in the caption).
-As expected, the ratio approaches unity as $\Gamma_0/\omega_0 \rightarrow 0$, where the approximations of Ref. \cite{burshtein_photon-instanton_2021} apply.
+Fig.~\ref{fig:onres_comp} shows the on-resonance ratio between the decay rate of this work and the decay rate of Ref.~\cite{burshtein_photon-instanton_2021} as a function of $\Gamma_0/\omega_0$, for experimentally-relevant parameters (listed in the caption).
+As expected, the ratio approaches unity as $\Gamma_0/\omega_0 \rightarrow 0$, where the approximations of Ref.~\cite{burshtein_photon-instanton_2021} apply.
 The numerical solution enhances the decay rate at larger $\Gamma_0/\omega_0$.
-As illustrated by the insets of Fig. \ref{fig:onres_comp}, this enhancement is due to both a larger on-resonance $f_k$ factor, as well as a smaller suppression of the action, $e^{-2\delta S}$.
+As illustrated by the insets of Fig.~\ref{fig:onres_comp}, this enhancement is due to both a larger on-resonance $f_k$ factor, as well as a smaller suppression of the action, $e^{-2\delta S}$.